East Ironing Board Rock Climbing

 The first major formation west of the Third Flatiron.
 A four-humped fin oriented generally south (nadir) to north (zenith).
 Marked, when viewed from the east, by a large balanced rock on the lower end.
 See Rossiter "The Flatirons", p.
 172 for a great photo and a not-so-useful description of the approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Ironing Board:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Ironing Board:

 Featured Route For East Ironing Board

 Velvet Elvis 5.11a 6c 22 VII+ 22 E3 5c Colorado

 This is a wild and exciting route that traverses the lip of a huge overhang.
 If you fall off the traverse pitch you have the feeling you'd be dangling in space.Hike up to the SW of the East Ironing Board.
 This route is obvious as it is the last place to get on the face before a huge roof.
 You should be able to spot the bolts above this roof.At the base is a small overhang which leads to a left-facing dihedral (the route Sunbreeze).
 Clip a pin in this first overhang and crank over, then move ...[more]
 Browse More Classics in Colorado